The Best Restaurants Near St Pancras International, King’s Cross

-The 3 billion redevelopment of Kings Cross, just north of Central London, has been comprehensive and staggering.
+As you step off the Eurostar at St Pancras International, or perhaps whilst waiting for your train to Paris, Brussels, or Amsterdam, you’ll find yourself in one of London’s most remarkably transformed neighbourhoods.
+The £3 billion redevelopment of Kings Cross, just north of Central London, has been comprehensive and staggering.
 Once an area with a reputation for destitution, drugs, and homelessness, as well as being known as one of the city’s main red light districts, there has been a concerted effort to reinvigorate the area in recent years.

 For better or for worse, these efforts have paid off.
 Gone is the edgy, rebellious spirit which defined King’s Cross — it was considered the epicentre of the “second Summer of Love” and boasted a huge rave scene and culture — and in its place, the HQs of Google, Louis Vuitton and Universal Music, as well as 145 new and distinctive canalside apartments and penthouses in gasholder flats.

-Not just home to the new offices of some of the world’s heavy hitters, the area of Kings Cross has become a shopping and eating destination in its own right.
+Not just home to the new offices of some of the world’s heavy hitters, the area around St Pancras International has become a shopping and eating destination in its own right.
 The Granary, built in 1851, is at its centre.
 Here, you’ll find fancy boutique shops in old coal sheds and an adjacent, attractive square.
+The station itself houses several excellent eateries under its magnificent glass roof, but venture just a few steps outside and you’ll discover some of London’s most exciting restaurants.

-Should you find yourself with a spare couple of hours in Kings Cross and you’re looking for a spot of lunch or dinner before you continue your onward journey, then rest assured, Kings Cross has some fantastic restaurants, all within walking distance of the railway station.
-Many of these emerged during the recent makeover, and can be found in the Granary Square and the new shopping and food friendly development, Coals Drop Yard.
+Should you find yourself with a spare couple of hours before your Eurostar departure, or perhaps you’re looking for your first proper London meal having just arrived, then rest assured, the area around St Pancras has some fantastic restaurants, all within walking distance of the railway station.
+Many of these emerged during the recent makeover, and can be found in the Granary Square and the new shopping and food-friendly development, Coal Drops Yard.

 Website: hopperslondon.com